Taruniro/Taruniro/README.md

 <pre>
   ⚙️ Working on the fields of
   💻 I have some experience with
-    - Wolfram Language (Summer Research Program Scholarship at Boston MA)
+    - Symbolic Mathematics: Wolfram Language (Summer Research Program Scholarship at Boston MA)
-    - Python
+    - Python (Image Analysis ML, Physics Simulation, )
+    -
+    - JavaScript, C, C++ ()
 </pre>